/*

 * SpinnerNumberModel model = new SpinnerNumberModel(50, 0, 100, 1); **

-* This model inherits a ChangeListener
+* This model inherits a ChangeListener.

-* The ChangeListeners
+* The ChangeListeners are notified

-* whenever the model's value
+* whenever the model's value, stepSize,

-properties changes.
+* minimum, or maximum properties changes.

 *